typpo/blog/source/_posts/2013-08-27-how-my-ridiculous-side-project-got-acquired.markdown

 Most people who said they wanted to participate never actually contributed, but they had valuable ideas.
 Open sourcing was a great way to meet people who wanted to support and innovate the project.

-## Lesson 6: Watch your analytics to understand where traffic's coming from
+## Lesson 6: There might be leads in your analytics

 Scan your analytics every now and then, especially referers.
-I made a valuable contact just by noticing a referral from a company email site.
+I made a valuable contact just by noticing a link from company email.
 I reached out without referencing that I was watching the logs, but it's much easier to "cold" contact someone you know is already interested.

 When I sent emails, I sometimes tracked clicks by linking `http://asterank.com/?f=n`, where n is a unique string.
-This way, even if they didn't respond, I could tell who was interested enough to click through.
+This way, even if they didn't respond, I could tell who was interested enough to click.

-## Lesson 7: Take every random opportunity that arises

-I was invited to ideacity, Canada's smaller and slightly more eccentric version of TED, because the organizer read an article about Asterank in the Daily Mail, which quoted the Universe Today article.
-This was unexpected.

-I've gotten a handful of other interview requests, scientific collaborators, game devs get in touch, etc. - all interesting and unique opportunities.

-This fall, I'm headed to the World Technology Awards in New York.
-Someone nominated me in the space category, but I was beaten by Elon Musk, Peter Diamandis, and a couple other folks.
-No surprise there - but now I have the opportunity to stand awkwardly amongst much older, more accomplished people with the same interests as me.
-I'm terrified but who knows what will come of it.

 ## Lesson 8: Stick with it

 I have 5+ side projects.
 I feel some of them could be businesses, but I always get bored after a couple weeks.
-Asterank was the only side project that I've stuck with for over a year, and it paid off even though I didn't think I could ever monetize it.
+Asterank was the only side project that I've stuck with for over a year, and it paid off even though it could never really be monetized.

-{% imgcap center http://i.imgur.com/PSu18sK.png I have no life. %}
+{% imgcap center http://i.imgur.com/PSu18sK.png Maybe I should get out more. %}

 ## Be grateful